A robust, adaptive M-estimator for pointwise estimation in heteroscedastic regression

 The entropy $H_{\cF}(\cdot)$ cannot be calculated if the probability law is unknown.
 However, it can be upper bounded invoking an upper bound for the pseudometric.
 For this, one may use that

-due to the continuity of $ \rho'(\cdot) $ and the definition of $ \cF $.
-Here, $ t^{(1)}$ and $ t^{(2)}\in[\text{-}M,M]^{|\cP|} $ are such that $ \op P_{t^{(1)}}=f_1 $ and $ \op P_{t^{(2)}}=f_2 $, respectively.
-Therefore, the entropy $H_{\cF}(\cdot)$ can be bounded by $ |\cP|$ times the entropy of $[\text{-}M,M]$ with respect to the Euclidean distance multiplied by $\|K\|_\infty$ (this is, in particular, independent of $n$).\\
+due to the continuity of $ \rho'(\cdot) $ and the definition of $ \cF$.
+Here, $ t^{(1)}$ and $ t^{(2)}\in[-M,M]^{|\cP|} $ are such that $ \mathrm{ P}_{t^{(1)}}=f_1 $ and $ \mathrm{P}_{t^{(2)}}=f_2 $, respectively.
+Therefore, the entropy $H_{\cF}(\cdot)$ can be bounded by $ |\cP|$ times the entropy of $[-M,M]$ with respect to the Euclidean distance multiplied by $\|K\|_\infty$ (this is, in particular, independent of $n$).

-As a next step, we introduce the condition under which we derive the consistency result. \begin{condition} Let $\rho(\cdot)$ be a contrast, $K(\cdot)$ a kernel, $n\in\{1,2,...\}$, and $h\in(0,1]^d$.
-We say that Condition~\ref{condition consistency} is satisfied if the smallest eigenvalue $\eigen$ of the matrix
+As a next step, we introduce the condition under which we derive the risk bound. \begin{condition} Let $\rho(\cdot)$ be a contrast, $K(\cdot)$ a kernel, $n\in\{ 1,2,\ldots\}$, and $h\in(0,1]^d$.
+We say that Condition \ref{condition consistency} is satisfied if the smallest eigenvalue $\eigen$ of the matrix

-is positive, ${n\Pi_h}\geq 1$, and, defining
+is positive, ${n\Pi_h}\geq1$, and, defining

 that